sunsongxp/interview/ansible/README.md

 * HA
   - This project can be changed easily to support setting up multiple web / app servers.
 At the frontend, we can either setup haproxy or keepalived( support floating ip) for high availablility.
 (Load Balancer -> web(also serving static content) -> app)

+* CI
+  - It is interesting to deploy with ansible in jenkins: https://wiki.jenkins.io/display/JENKINS/Ansible+Plugin

 ## Pre-requisite

 Need: